 The primary reason not to accept a disciplinary offer is the individual’s belief that he or she has not done anything wrong.
 Another reason is that the offer of discipline is too severe, given the circumstances.
 In either instance, accepting the settlement offer only will lead to regret and recrimination.
 Instead, it is better to force the Department to prove its case and allow a board or committee of one’s peers to determine if discipline is warranted.

-When a careful analysis of a case indicates there is a strong possibility the Department will not be able to prove the allegations, then the accused should consider rejecting a settlement offer and force the Department to prove its case at a formal evidentiary hearing.
+When a careful analysis of a case indicates there is a strong possibility the Department will not be able to prove the allegations, then the accused should consider rejecting a settlement offer and force the Department to prove its case at a formal evidentiary or preliminary hearing.

 During a hearing, an accused licensee is not required to prove anything.
 The Department must prove that the accused violated a provision of the licensing act that regulates his or her profession.
 The Department must prove its case through clear and convincing evidence, and that is not always easy.